awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 ```

 **Note**
 Another method of enabling private registry authentication uses Amazon ECS container agent environment variables to authenticate to private registries\.
 This method is only supported for tasks using the EC2 launch type\.
-For more information, see [Private Registry Authentication for Container Instances](private-auth-container-instances.md)\.
+For more information, see [Private registry authentication for container instances](private-auth-container-instances.md)\.

 ## Required IAM permissions for private registry authentication<a name="private-auth-iam"></a>